 6. Attach two cable ties around the grommet tube.
+Reattach the cowl seal.

 a - Cable tie

 FLUSH HOSE ROUTING

 If desired, the flush hose can be routed outside the cowling as follows:

 - 1. Using a needle-nose pliers, break out the semi-circular knockouts in the access cover and lower cover.
 Smooth the edges of the knockout with sandpaper or a small knife. - 2.
 Route the flush hose through this opening.